OwenGriere/Model_Training/README.md

 Various model of AI in python

-## Projet Perso

-Were I make some test

-## Projet EIDD
+## Subcellular Localization Projet

-A project of recognation of numbers with deeplearning
+A project to generate various models to recognate subcellular biomolecules and/or organelles